SaileshBK/Notes/Front-end/FuzzyFinder.md

 Useful commands:

-1) To search the file and get the preview  of the file on the side
+1) To search the file and get the preview of the file on the side with syntax Highlighting:
 ~~~
 fzf --preview 'bat --color=always {}'
 ~~~